simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2024-09-27
+<br />**Date image released:**  2024-09-28
+<br />**This image is owned by:**  Ben Cooper
-<br />**Title of the image:**  Stellar Streams in the Local Universe
+<br />**Title of the image:**  Rocket Eclipse at Sunset
-<br />**Description for the image:**  The twenty galaxies arrayed in these panels are part of an ambitious astronomical survey of tidal stellar streams.
-Each panel presents a composite view; a deep, inverted image taken from publicly available imaging surveys of a field that surrounds a nearby massive galaxy image.
-The inverted images reveal faint cosmic structures, star streams hundreds of thousands of light-years across, that result from the gravitational disruption and eventual merger of satellite galaxies in the local universe.
-Such surveys of mergers and gravitational tidal interactions between massive galaxies and their dwarf satellites are crucial guides for current models of galaxy formation and cosmology.
-Of course, the detection of stellar streams in the neighboring Andromeda Galaxy and our own Milky Way also offers spectacular evidence for ongoing satellite galaxy disruption within our more local galaxy group.
+<br />**Description for the image:**  Shockwaves ripple across the glare as a launch eclipses the setting Sun in this exciting close-up.
+Captured on September 17, the roaring Falcon 9 rocket carried European Galileo L13 navigation satellites to medium Earth orbit after a lift-off from Cape Canaveral on Florida's space coast.
+The Falcon 9 booster returned safely to Earth about 8.5 minutes later, notching the 22nd launch and landing for the reusable workhorse launch vehicle.
+But where did it land?
+Just Read the Instructions.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2409/SSSGreatestHits.png
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2409/Galileo_L13_DSC_9929.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).